cottrell/quantile_regression/README.md

 ## TODO

-- Do more quantitative error plots etc.
+- do more quantitative error plots etc.
+- consider CRPS (Continuous Ranked Probability Score) instead of CDF loss
+- normalizing flows ... i.e. round trip cdf and quantile as consistency constraint ... where is this done, is it actually doing anything to include this constraint.